mignz/DevA2/README.md

 ### Access Xdebug

-I followed [this](https://grzegorowski.com/docker-with-xdebug-and-vdebug/) guide to configure Xdebug.
-You'll need to run the following command to allow Xdebug to access the host machine:
+I followed [this](https://grzegorowski.com/docker-with-xdebug-and-vdebug/) guide for the Xdebug configuration.
+You'll need to run the following command to give Xdebug access to the host machine:

 `sudo ifconfig lo0 alias 10.254.254.254`